HealthSamurai/documentation/modules-1/security-and-access-control/security-labels.md

 ---
-description: This pages explains how security labels access control control works in Aidbox
+description: This pages explains how security labels access control works in Aidbox
 ---

 # Security Labels